 GIRL is one such turvy.

-Sent by her weary bitch of a mother to work as a helper for a secretive (and wealthy) shut-in aunt in her big, eerie Victorian house (above), friendless, taciturn bookworm Adele (Wilhelmi) adjusts no problem to the job's long stretches of lonely tedium.
-She listens to music on her headphones; she does the shopping; she tries to reconnect but the bitchy aunt insists on merely leaving demanding notes slid under her bedroom door.
-We never even see the aunt at all except in glimpses through the mirror.
+Sent by her weary bitch of a mother to work as a helper for a secretive (and wealthy) shut-in aunt in her big, eerie Victorian house (top), friendless, taciturn bookworm Adele (Wilhelmi - above left) adjusts no problem to the job's long stretches of lonely tedium.
+She listens to music on her headphones, does the shopping, makes and leaves the meals on a tray by the door, etc. We never even see the aunt at all except in glimpses through the mirror.
 Is she even her aunt or some creepy monster lady hiding itself in there?
 If you've seen any movie made in the 70s, you'll naturally be suspicious.
-The house is big and very still and lonesome, quiet enough to make the suffocating tick-tocking of the house in CRIES AND WHISPERS seem like a sock hop; and the Gothic gloom of Adele's situation begins to get to us almost immediately, way more than it does to Adele.
+The house is big and very still and lonesome, quiet enough to make the suffocating tick-tocking of the house in CRIES AND WHISPERS seem like a sock hop; and the Gothic gloom of Adele's situation begins to get to us almost immediately, way more than it does to her.
 Bronte-esque as she is, Adele just bops along listening to lit FM pop songs on her possibly slightly anachronistic walkman, shopping for auntie's sardines.
 And... wait, who's that chick?

-It's Beth (Quinn Shepherd), rocking a delectable 70s midriff at the local grocery store and holding a tell-tale apple and the gaze of a shop clerk.
-Adele seems smitten but says nothing.
-Later, in a gloomy bar, the two girls strike up a friendship and soon Beth is dropping by the Victorian mansion and bad influencing Adele into all sorts of things (stealing from the aunt's petty cash, etc.), until it's too late to extract her old persona from the vortex.
+It's Beth (Quinn Shepherd), rocking a delectable 70s midriff, holding a tell-tale apple and the gaze of a long-haired shop clerk.
+The two girls strike up a friendship and soon Beth is dropping by the Victorian mansion and bad influencing Adele into all sorts of things (stealing from the aunt's petty cash, etc.), until it's too late to extract her old persona from the vortex.
 Not that we want her to, but what's the deal?
 Who's leading who on?
-Don't think about it, I won't tell, just enjoy the eerie vibe Calvo generates using little more than deep shadow--such as the dark, empty nearly Edward Hopper-esque chasm space of the local watering hole.
+Don't think about it, I won't tell if you just enjoy the eerie vibe Calvo generates using little more than the odd deep shadow--such as the dark, empty nearly Edward Hopper-esque chasm space of the local watering hole.

-The 'two opposite female personas melting into one another' artsy subgenre of the 60s-70s (3 WOMEN, PERSONA), the 'wild free spirit helps alienated young wallflower open than tries to kill her and take her place' lesbian thriller (POISON IVY, THE BLACK SWAN); the after-school 70s special episode ( GO ASK ALICE); the 'is this all a dream of Jane Eyre's crazy attic dweller post-Lewton Victorian Gothic' descent to the underworld; and the cracker factory "distortedly loud ambient sound" am I alive or dead genre (REPULSION (1965), CARNIVAL OF SOULS (1968), LET'S SCARE JESSICA TO DEATH)--they're all here, deftly blended with Satanic supernatural subdivisions.
+The 'two opposite female personas melting into one another' artsy subgenre of the 60s-70s (3 WOMEN, PERSONA), the 'wild free spirit helps alienated young wallflower open than tries to kill her and take her place' lesbian thriller (POISON IVY, THE BLACK SWAN); the cautionary mental breakdown after-school 70s special episode ( GO ASK ALICE); the 'is this all a dream of Jane Eyre's crazy attic dweller post-Lewton Victorian Gothic' descent to the underworld; and the cracker factory "distortedly loud ambient sound" am I alive or dead genre (REPULSION (1965), CARNIVAL OF SOULS (1968), LET'S SCARE JESSICA TO DEATH)--are all here, deftly blended with Satanic supernatural subdivisions.
 Fans of 60s-70s feminine psyche horror mind-fuckery like BURNT OFFERINGS (1976), the "A Drop of Water" segment from Bava's BLACK SABBATH (1963), and of course the 1970-72 lesbian vampire 'Carmilla-wave.' and THE SENTINEL will love, as I did, mostly, scenes like the girls' dallying through the graveyard with their brass rubbing materials, peeking in at dead child coffins; their long sapphic gazes; trying on Victorian attic clothes, sneaking a peak into the invalid aunt's room, etc. Calvo touches the touchstones of 70s paranoid feminist horror like he's rounding bases after a grand slam.
+I hope you didn't consider all that a spoiler.
+Am I just showing off my vast 70s feminist horror acumen again?

 |Beth in bed at the cabin (Note Pazuzu on night table at left)|

 While these references are really all it has under its sleeve, SWEET fits nicely next to recent work discussed elsewhere in this site, like AMER, THE DUKE OF BURGUNDY, HOUSE OF THE DEVIL and IT FOLLOWS, KISS OF THE DAMNED, THE STRANGE COLOR OF YOUR BODY'S TEARS, and Ann Biller's THE LOVE WITCH.
-The emerging retro-modernists (pastiche-ists?) operate on the principle you've already seen the movies they love, and rather than remaking them or working around them, they incorporate their direct thematic tropes like colors on a palette.
-In the right hands, these retro-analog stylistics intensify the melancholy of half-remembered small town suburban isolation, the giddy feeling of renting movies for Halloween parties as kids coupled to the dreamy mixture of after-school special and women's lib horror with sexual awakening pastorales in all the best female-centered horror.
+The emerging retro-modernists operate on the principle you've already seen the movies they love, and rather than remaking them or working around them, they incorporate their direct thematic tropes like colors on a palette or a song in the hands of a jazz improviser.
+Their retro-analog stylistics intensify the melancholy of half-remembered small town suburban isolation, the giddy feeling of renting movies for Halloween parties as kids coupled to the dreamy mixture of after-school special and women's lib horror with sexual awakening pastorales in all the best female-centered horror.
+In other words, not just the tropes but the love, what drew them to these films.
+These are labors of love and the sincerest form of flattery, even if in the end, little else besides.

 Those who know all the films I've mentioned here should have no problem respecting Calvo's homage as a real film as, for the most part, Calvo quotes his sources like a man, a man who's not afraid of dipping his unmoored eye down into the split-feminine psyche (even the tale of the beach tryst lifted wholesale from PERSONA has an echo--in Godard's lifting Batailles' Story of the Eye for a similar part of WEEKEND).
 People can argue about men doing split-subject female movies but I think it's natural, and too bad more women don't do the same with men.
 As of late there's only Kathryn Bigelow, whose HURT LOCKER is still probably the most profound movie about the split masculine psyche since RED RIVER.
 As per Jung, the unconscious ego/anima of every sane man is an insane woman; all demons are haunted by their inner angel or vice versa.
 The nature of the universe consists of a weird balancing act of gravitational, everything spinning everything madly around itself on both sub-atomic and macro-galaxial reality level, everything interlocked and reflected so that every Rochester has a madwoman in the attic.
 Thus, as the enigmatic Beth, Shepherd is both alive/seductive and zombie-like her motives stay shadowy, she's a composite; she not only lifts that sexy beach narrative in Persona but notes the Jane Eyre reference herself.
 Don't ask questions or you become guilty of listening, but to whom?